NOAA-GFDL/CatalogBuilder/doc/generation.rst

 `Here <https://github.com/NOAA-GFDL/CatalogBuilder/blob/main/catalogbuilder/tests/config-cfname.yaml>`_ is an example configuration file.

+**HEADERLIST**

 Catalog headers (column names) are set with the *HEADER LIST* variable.
-The *OUTPUT PATH TEMPLATE* variable controls the expected directory structure of input data.
+The headerlist contains the expected column names of your catalog/csv file.
+This is usually determined by the users in conjuction with the ESM collection specification standards and the appropriate workflows.

 .. code-block:: yaml